Need to speak to us? Here’s our most useful number and email addresses

 Ensuring access to service and emergency response vehicles is one of the main factors to be considered when planning the best way to secure a perimeter.
 Historically, bollards which retract have required significant excavation and power input to operate.

-With advances in surface mounted and sliding bollard technology which require little or no excavation, these concerns are a thing of the past and certainly make such levels of perimeter security well within reach.
+With advances in surface mounted and sliding bollard technology which requires little or no excavation, these concerns are a thing of the past and certainly make such levels of perimeter security well within reach.

 Added to which, for those sites with little or no power supply, advanced technology means that minimal power input or even battery operation will enable the perimeter protection technology to work to its full potential increasing the options available to secure a perimeter.